Grenade: Development of modern grenades

 The Royal Laboratory developed the No. 1 grenade in 1908.
 It contained explosive material with an iron fragmentation band, with an impact fuze, detonating when the top of the grenade hit the ground.
 A long cane handle (approximately 16 inches or 40 cm) allowed the user to throw the grenade farther than the blast of the explosion.
 It suffered from the handicap that the percussion fuse was armed before throwing, which meant that if the user was in a trench or other confined space, he was apt to detonate it and kill himself when he drew back his arm to throw it.

+In 1912 during the Italo-Turkish War the Aasen grenades were adopted by the Italian Army, being also used by Italian pilots during the war in one of the earliest aerial bombings in history.

 An improved version of Vasić's design was adopted by the Serbian Army in 1912; the grenade provide very useful during the First Balkan War, specially during the Siege of Adrianopole.

 Before the beginning of the Second Balkan War, Serbian General Stepa Stepanović ordered that bomb equipped squads (consisting of one non-commissioned officer and 16 soldiers each) should be formed in all companies of the 4th, 13th, 14th, 15th and 20th Infantry Regiments of the Timočka Division.

 The German Army adopted the Kugelhandgranate in 1913; it was meant to be used by pioneers to assault enemy positions.

 Early in World War I, combatant nations only had small grenades, similar to Hales' and Aasen's design.
 The Italian Besozzi grenade had a five-second fuze with a match-tip that was ignited by striking on a ring on the soldier's hand.

 The Mills bomb – the first modern fragmentation grenade – was used in the trenches from 1915.

 William Mills, a hand grenade designer from Sunderland, patented, developed and manufactured the "Mills bomb" at the Mills Munition Factory in Birmingham, England in 1915, designating it the No.5.
 It was described as the first "safe grenade".
 They were explosive-filled steel canisters with a triggering pin and a distinctive deeply notched surface.
 This segmentation is often erroneously thought to aid fragmentation, though Mills' own notes show the external grooves were purely to aid the soldier to grip the weapon.
 Improved fragmentation designs were later made with the notches on the inside, but at that time they would have been too expensive to produce.
 The external segmentation of the original Mills bomb was retained, as it provided a positive grip surface.
 This basic "pin-and-pineapple" design is still used in some modern grenades.